nmaguirre/nmaguirre.github.io/_pages/teaching.md

 * Concurrent Program Design
 * Concurrency

-#### First Semester of 2024
+#### First Semester of 2026

-During the first semester of 2024 I taught _"Introduction to Algorithms"_, the introductory course on programming for the _Licenciatura en Ciencias de la Computación_ programme.
+During the first semester of 2026 I taught _"Introduction to Algorithms"_, the introductory course on programming for the _Licenciatura en Ciencias de la Computación_ programme.
 The course covered introductory programming concepts, formal program specification, and basics of object orientation.
 It followed an "objects first" approach.

-#### Second Semester of 2024
+#### Second Semester of 2026

-During the second semester of 2024 I'll be teaching _"Introduction to Programming for AI"_, the introductory course on programming for the _Diplomatura Superior en Inteligencia Artificial_ programme.
-The course will cover introductory programming concepts, data definition and processing, basics of machine learning, and the evaluation of machine learning models.
+During the second semester of 2026 I'm teaching _"Seminar in CS"_, a course that covers recent advances in Automated Software Engineering and Program Analysis.
+I am also teaching the course _"Reinforcement Learning"_ for the _Diplomatura Superior en Inteligencia Artificial_ programme.